 Morning: Head to King’s Hawaiian Bakery & Restaurant for some to-die-for French toast before you head to Torrance Beach for a walk along The Strand Bike Path and a chance to view the Palos Verdes Peninsula from below.

 Afternoon: Head back to Historic Old Torrance for lunch at the Red Car Brewery & Restaurant, the birthplace of the Torrance craft brew scene located in a historic telegraph building.
-Walk to the Torrance Historical Society to learn more about the area before you go looking for some art to bring home at the California Museum of Fine Art, which shows and sells art work, or Destination: Art, a combination gallery and artists’ studios.
+Walk to the Torrance Historical Society to learn more about the area before you go looking for some art to bring home at Destination: Art, a combination gallery and artists’ studios.